cis3296s22/libraryroomscheduler/README.md

 ## For MacOS users :

 - Download the latest zip from the Release section on the right on GitHub.
-- Extract the bookRoom.dmg file from the zip and open it
+- Extract the zip file
-- Right click on the bookRoom.app file inside and click 'Open'.
-A popup will be appear claiming the file is not safe.
-- Repeat the previous step.
-This time, the popup should have the option 'Open'.
-Click it and the application should load.
+- Open a terminal at the folder by right clicking the folder and selecting 'New Terminal at Folder'
+- Run the command `pip3 install -r requirements.txt`
+- Run the command 'python3 proofC/'

 ## For Windows/Linux users :